 Contact Gilbert Museum today

-If you have any questions about the Gilbert Museum at HD South, or if you would like to record your Gilbert family history, please feel free to contact us; we’re open Tuesday through Saturday, 9 a.m. to 4 p.m.
+If you have any questions about the HD SOUTH, Home of the Gilbert Historical Museum, or if you would like to record your Gilbert family history, please feel free to contact us; we’re open Tuesday – Saturday, 9 a.m. to 4 p.m.